 First, the policymaker would assess the existing policy mix.
 S/he structures the issue using existing datapoints and reports on unemployment and population profile and stakeholder consultations.
 Then, s/he performs a diagnostic of the policy challenges.
 As discussed, this not only includes labour challenges but also related ones in other policy areas.
 To help her do so, she can leverage the Whiteshield Periodic Table of Public Policies.
 Illustrated in Figure 31, the periodic table identifies the impact of policies and their centrality in the network, helping the policymaker understand how different policies are impacted by each other.

-Figure 30 The Job Accelerator
+Figure 30.
+The Job Accelerator

-Periods classify policies by the concentration of their impact.
-Moving from top to bottom, the impact of policies is increasingly concentrated in specific areas of the network.
+the impact of policies is increasingly concentrated in specific areas of the network

 Block 3: Light policies